patrickahrend/TUM-NLP-Praktikum/README.md

   models' folder.
   However, Only the results are displayed on the frontend.
 There are already the endpoints to create to embedd complete new text, but it only works with the sklearn models, but the advanced approaches.
+- Letting the user enter text and process description freely and then predict the relevance.
+I started with this by implementing a case distinction in the api to check if this is new text and implementing the embed_new_text function in the embedding class to embed new text.
+I also mocked how this could look like in the frontend.
+However, as I saw how time-intensive this became, I moved the focus to more relevant topcis for the project.

 ---